alegnani/verifactory/README.md

-# Factorio Verify
+# VeriFactory
 ![](teaser.png)

-Factorio Verify is a verifier for Factorio blueprints, enabling you to automatically check logical properties on a blueprint.
+VeriFactory is a verifier for Factorio blueprints, enabling you to automatically check logical properties on a blueprint.
 Currently this is limited to checking whether or not a belt-balancer works and if the inputs get all drained the same, leading to no imbalances.

 ## How it works
- - A blueprint is loaded with **File > Open blueprint** or **File > Open blueprint file**.
+ - A blueprint is loaded via **File > Open blueprint**, **File > Open blueprint file** or by pasting with the `Ctrl+V` shortcut.
  - Automatically added inputs/outputs should be removed accordingly (Every belt or splitter ending or starting from nothing gets flagged as input/output).
  - Every entity of the blueprint is then transformed into one or more nodes in a graph (using an intermediate representation).
  - The graph is simplified and the throughputs of the different edges are minimized as much as possible.